-- Allowable trade-in values on vehicle sales.
-Motor vehicle, recreational vehicle, and watercraft dealers may be eligible to deduct the value of a trade-in under MCL 205.51(d).
-Deduction for motor vehicles is subject to limitation.
+- Trade in deduction.
+When the trade-in value of a motor vehicle is less than the Michigan trade-in allowance, use the trade-in value for the allowable deduction.
+When the trade-in value of a motor vehicle is equal to or greater than the Michigan trade-in allowance, use the Michigan trade-in allowance amount for the allowable deduction.
+Trade-ins of RVs and watercraft are not subject to limitation.
+Visit the Sales and Use Taxes FAQ page at michigan.gov/taxes for trade-in limits.
 Taxes paid to Secretary of State are not reported here.
 Instead, they are reported on the Vehicle Dealer Supplemental Schedule (Form 5086, e-file only). - Credit for the core charge attributable to a recycling fee, deposit, or disposal fee for a motor vehicle or recreational vehicle part or battery if the recycling fee, deposit, or disposal fee is separately stated on the invoice, bill of sale, or similar document given to the purchaser. - Direct sales, not for resale, to certain nonprofit agencies, churches, schools, hospitals, and homes for the care of children and the aged, to the extent the property is used to carry out the nonprofit purpose of the organization.
 For sales to certain nonprofit agencies, the exemption is limited based on the sales price of property used to raise funds or obtain resources.
-All sales must be paid for directly from the funds of the exempt organization to qualify. - Assessments imposed under the Convention and Tourism Act, the Convention Facility Development Act, the

-Regional Tourism Marketing Act, or the Community Convention or Tourism Marketing Act.
-Hotels and motels may deduct the assessments included in gross sales and rentals if use tax on the assessments was not charged to the customers.

-- Credits allowed to customers for sales tax originally paid on merchandise voluntarily returned, provided the return is made within the time period for returns stated in the taxpayer's refund policy or 180 days after the initial sale, whichever is earlier.
+All sales must be paid for directly from the funds of the exempt organization to qualify. - Assessments imposed under the Convention and Tourism Act, the Convention Facility Development Act, the Regional Tourism Marketing Act, or the Community Convention or Tourism Marketing Act.
+Hotels and motels may deduct the assessments included in gross sales and rentals if use tax on the assessments was not charged to the customers. - Credits allowed to customers for sales tax originally paid on merchandise voluntarily returned, provided the return is made within the time period for returns stated in the taxpayer's refund policy or 180 days after the initial sale, whichever is earlier.
 Repossessions are not allowable deductions. - Sales to contractors of materials which will become part of a finished structure for a qualified exempt nonprofit hospital, qualified exempt nonprofit housing entity or church sanctuary, or materials to be affixed to and made a structural part of real estate located in another state.
 The purchaser will provide a Michigan Sales and Use Tax Contractor Eligibility Statement (Form 3520).
 See RAB 2016-18. - Vehicle sales to non-reciprocal states for which no tax was paid to Secretary of State. - Qualified nonprofit organizations with aggregate sales in the calendar year of less than \$25,000 may exempt the first \$10,000 of sales for fundraising purposes.
 Separately, veterans organizations exempt under IRC 501(c)(19) may exempt sales for the purpose of raising funds for the benefit of an active duty service member or veteran, up to \$25,000 per event.